priscng/GA-projects/project_1/README.md

 ### Problem Statement

-Analyse the SAT and ACT participation rates and score data from 2017 to 2019 and identify states with better SAT participation rate and provide recommendations to improve SAT participation rates.
+Analyse the SAT and ACT participation rates and scores from 2017 to 2019 and provide recommendations to improve SAT participation rates.

 ### Data Dictionary